saurabh7521/Coincide/README.md

 # Acknowledgements

 - Thanks to the Trinity College Summer Research Program, under which I have been working on FPGA projects under Dr. Davind Branning, PhD.
-- Special mention to SparkFun for PWM wave pattern inspiration.

 # Contact
 Feel free to contact me if you run into any problems with the code or if you have any cool suggestions.